crawl spaceencapsulationsealed crawl space

 Ready to Assess Your Crawl Space?

-If you’re in the Triangle area and wondering whether your vented crawl space is causing problems, we can give you a clear answer.
-Peak Energy uses diagnostic tools — not guesswork — to measure what’s happening below your home.
-We’ve been serving Holly Springs and Wake County for over 15 years.
+We use diagnostic tools — not guesswork — to measure what's happening below your home.
+Serving Holly Springs and Wake County for over 15 years.